nllz/IRTF-HRPC/draft-research.md

 ### Pseudonymity

 Question(s):
 Have you considered the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
-Does this specification collect personally derived data?
+Does the protocol collect personally derived data?
 Does the protocol generate or process anything that can be, or be tightly correlated with, personally identifiable information?
-Does the standard utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
-Does this specification generate personally derived data, and if so how will that data be handled?
+Does the protocol utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
+Does this protocol generate personally derived data, and if so how will that data be handled?

 Explanation:
 Pseudonymity - the ability to use a persistent identifier not linked to one's offline identity" straight away - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.

 Example:
-Designing a standard that exposes private information, it is important to consider ways to mitigate the obvious impacts.
-While pseudonyms cannot be simply reverse engineered - some early approaches simply took approaches such as simple hashing of IP addreses, these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym - limiting the exposure of private information remains important.
+Designing a standard that exposes personal data, it is important to consider ways to mitigate the obvious impacts.
+While pseudonyms cannot be simply reverse engineered - some early approaches simply took approaches such as simple hashing of IP addreses, these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym - limiting the exposure of personal data remains important.

 Pseudonymity means using a pseudonym instead of one's "real" name.
 There are many reasons for users to use pseudoyms, for instance to: hide their gender, protect themselves against harassment, protect their families' privacy, frankly discuss sexuality, or develop a artistic or journalistic persona without retribution from an employer, (potential) customers, or social surrounding. {{geekfeminism}} The difference between anonymity and pseudonymity is that a pseudonym often is persistent.
 "Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)." {{RFC6973}}